sourcegraph/about/blogposts/simulating-a-real-world-system-in-go.md

 There's greater parallelism and increased throughput by minimizing the time that any one resource is locked.
 We also avoid holding any locks during the fourth phase since there's no resource contention in this step.

-But why does throughput flatten after 4 CPUs?
+But why does throughput flatten after 4 CPU's?

 ![Ajmani-6](//images.contentful.com/le3mxztn6yoo/4HO4t1VDXiUKeq64Qm6W4U/8d383ebe7bdccad74e295a42492d34a3/Screen_Shot_2017-11-05_at_6.14.25_PM.png)

 The first coffee runs on CPU1, taking 1 millisecond per stage.
 The second coffee waits 1 millisecond to use the grinder, then can proceed in parallel on CPU2.
 The third coffee waits again for the grinder and then proceeds on CPU3, and the same for the fourth coffee on CPU4.

 What about the fifth coffee?
 By the time the grinder is free, CPU1 is free again, so it can run there.
 It can't start sooner because the grinder would be in use.
-This system has a maximum of 4 CPUs in parallel because of contention on the grinder, which is why the throughput of this system flattens at 1000 lattes per second: 4 CPUs running at 250 lattes per second.
+This system has a maximum of 4 CPU's in parallel because of contention on the grinder, which is why the throughput of this system flattens at 1000 lattes per second: 4 CPU's running at 250 lattes per second.

 Given this structural limit, how can we increase the performance of our system?
 When the critical resources you have are running at capactiy, the solution is to have more resources.
 So, having a second set of machines or a second coffee shop means more people could make coffee simultaneously.